moliver28/resume/_research/impact.md

 <hr>
 ## Impact

-This fellowship yielded significant outcomes, as I transformed IMPACT from a research product to a potentially market-ready solution..
+This fellowship yielded significant outcomes, as I transformed IMPACT from a research product to a potentially market-ready solution.
 I achieved this by:

 - Identifying parents and providers as the ideal target customers for IMPACT, effectively communicating this to Dr. Sonney and paving the way for successful product development.
 - Providing compelling, evidence-based arguments against seeking regulatory approval, which ultimately saved valuable time and resources.